google/flax/docs/howtos/ensembling.rst

 be described as:

 * make a number of functions parallel using |jax.pmap()|_,
-* split the random seed to have different parameter initialization,
+* split the random seed to obtain different parameter initialization,
 * replicate the inputs and unreplicate the outputs where necessary,
 * average probabilities across devices to compute the predictions.